andrijasvrkota/parking-automation/README.md

 # 🚗 Parking Booking Automation

-A daily-running GitHub-Actions workflow that automatically books your Wayleadr parking for you.
+A GitHub Actions–powered workflow that runs **daily at 04:30 AM** (CET/CEST) to automatically reserve your Wayleadr parking for the next day.

 ## 📋 Overview